paulingalls/react-native-realtime-audio/README.md

 # React Native Realtime Audio

-A React Native Expo module for real-time audio playback and visualization.
+A React Native Expo module for real-time audio playback and recording, as well as visualization of both.
 This module provides components for streaming and playing audio buffers in real-time, with optional waveform visualization.
+It also includes components for recording audio buffers in real-time, with optional waveform visualization.

 ## Installation